 Additional Sights In Vienna:

-Prioritizing Your Time
+Prioritizing Your Time:

 Most of the attractions on this list are awesome, but it is important to prioritize your time in Vienna.
-Make sure to visit the main sights like Schobrunn Palace, the Old Town Walking Tour, and the Ring Tram Tour before tackling this list.
+Make sure to visit the main sights like Schonbrunn Palace, the Old Town Walking Tour, and the Ring Tram Tour before tackling this list.
 As long as you have 3-4 days you can see everything plus fit in a day trip or two.
 Please consult our Suggested Itineraries For Vienna for more tips.

 Unlimited Tram/Bus/Metro Pass is 5.70€ for 24 Hours, 10€ for 48 Hours, & 13.50€ for 72 hours.
 More info can be found about transportation on the website here.
 Tickets can be bought at any station from the multilingual ticket machines.